jakepurple13/PillCounter/README.md

    1. This is the auto wi-fi connect setup to allow hooking the device up to a wi-fi connection
 5. https://www.adafruit.com/product/4687
    1. The screen being used
-      1. This is an eink display, so the device can be turned off and we can still see information
+      1. This is an eink display, so the device can be turned off, and we can still see information
    2. https://learn.adafruit.com/2-13-in-e-ink-bonnet/usage